apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 Since the scanner can generate the container merkle trees in the background, existing containers created before this feature will still be eligible for reconciliation.
 These old containers may not have all of their block deletes present in the merkle tree, however, which could cause some false positives about missing blocks on upgrade if one node had already deleted blocks from a container before the upgrade, and another datanode has not yet processed the delete of those blocks.

+This can be mitigated by:
+1. Having datanodes delete blocks from their container replica on reconciliation that another replica has marked as deleted.
+2. Having SCM periodically ask datanodes to reconcile otherwise matching containers when there are no other mismatched containers in the cluster.

+The sequence of events would look like this.
+Assume software v1 does not have container reconciliation, but v2 does.
+1. Datanode 1 in v1 deletes block 1 in container 1.
+This does not leave a tombstone entry because v1 does not have container reconciliation.
+2. Cluster is upgraded to v2.
+3. Reconciliation is triggered between datanodes 1 and 2 for container 1.
+Datanode 2 has not yet deleted block 1.
+4. Datanode 1 will add block 1 to its container when reconciling with datanode 2.
+    - If we stop here, then block 1 will remain orphaned on datanode 1.
+5. Datanode 2 deletes block 1 and adds a tombstone entry for it since the cluster is running software v2 which has container reconciliation.
+6. Since container checksums disregard deleted blocks, container 1 will be seen as matching from SCM's point of view.
+However, periodic reconciliation requests for closed containers will still eventually ask these two replicas to reconcile.
+7. Datanode 1 learns that block 1 was deleted from datanode 2, so it moves the block metadata to the deleted table in RocksDB
+    - A delete transaction entry with an ID key would need to be created to do this.
+Currently these are only received from SCM and not created by the datanode.
+8. Datanode block deleting service deletes this block as usual.